Senior Director of Public Relations and Operations

-Role: As a Web Specialist, Brandi Doane is responsible for creating, designing and maintaining university-related Web pages and ensuring consistency throughout the university’s Web pages.
+Role: As a Web Specialist, Brandi McCann is responsible for creating, designing and maintaining university-related Web pages and ensuring consistency throughout the university’s Web pages.
 A large role in her position is to make certain that all websites meet 508-accessibility guidelines.
 She also provides training to various departments throughout the university and continued website and technical support.

-Bio: Doane has worked at UMaine as a student employee since 2010, and in a professional capacity at the Division of Marketing and Communications since February 2012.
+Bio: McCann has worked at UMaine as a student employee since 2010, and in a professional capacity at the Division of Marketing and Communications since February 2012.
 A Milford native, she graduated from UMaine in 2010 with a bachelor’s degree in New Media.

 Director of Marketing Communications